peter-hickling/beacon-poc/README.md

 # beacon-poc
+**Build Process**

+The build process involves packaging up all the client code with all of it's dependencies in a bundle.
+This is outputted to the static folder so it's ready to be served by the express backend server.

 **Backend**

-- websocket-server.js spins up server to listen on port 5322 for websocket connections and sends message back.
-- simple webserver serves up index.html on 8080.
-This references app.js that is the webserver-client.js plus all of it's dependencies bundled into a single file.
+- express http server that serves up the single page index.html.
+- listens for get requests and responds with advertising goodies.

 **Frontend**

-- websocket-client.js opens websocket connection to backend and listens for response.
+- appBundle.js searches for BLE beacons on button press.
+Once found it makes an async get with the beacons UUID to the backend.
+On response it opens a notification with the response content.

+**Running App**

-To run websocket server enter "npm run start".
+To run the backend server enter "npm run start".

-To run webserver enter "gulp start", this bundles all the js and then serves it up.